|

-The Word: Afro-beat, Afro-rock, Afro-pop, Afro-jazz classics and odd, rare treasures, such as the earliest Afro-drum LPs, and of course African field recordings.
+The Word: Afro-beat, Afro-rock, Afro-pop, Afro-jazz classics and odd, rare treasures, such as the earliest Afro-drum LPs, and some African field recordings.

-Not the latest new issues/reissues but just the good stuff people have been collecting for years--or should have.
+Not the latest new issues/reissues but select good stuff that people [should] have been collecting for years.
+Guy Warren has his own subpage below.

-Most other pages have some items could be listed here (Afro-jazz, Afro-Latin, exotica, etc.).
+Most other pages have items that could be listed here (Afro-jazz, Afro-Latin, exotica, etc.).
 Even the pop and Moog pages!
-Not to mention percussion everywhere.
+Not to mention percussion everywhere, such as Ti Ro Ro on the Haitian page.
 So look around after you're done scanning this one.

 Afrique: Soul Makossa; Roulette/Mainstream/Red Lion 394; 1973; sealed (w/Roulette distribution sticker) S $40 -- funk/Afro-Beat/guitar/percussion; classic session (credited as "Chubokos" on 45) w/jazz-funk heavyweights Charles Kynard, Paul Humphrey, David T. Walker, Ray Pounds, Chino Valdes, King Errisson..; perhaps better for the rare-groove/jazz-funk DJ than the strict collector of African music, but it does feature the Manu DiBango hit and more that make it good (it's considered the only really notable Afrique LP); Soul Makossa, Kissing My Love, Sleepwalk, Let Me Do My Thing, Slow Motion, Hot Mud, House of Rising Funk, Dueling Guitars, Hot Doggin', Get It